xen-project/xen/docs/designs/xenstore-migration.md

 record previously present).

 Each _committed_ node in the stream is required to have an already known parent node.
-A parent node is known if it was either in the node data base before the stream was started to be processed, or if a `NODE_DATA` record for that parent node has already been processed in the stream.
+A parent node is known if it was either in the node database before the stream was started to be processed, or if a `NODE_DATA` record for that parent node has already been processed in the stream.